 How to Clean a Cloth Mousepad

 Cloth mousepads are notorious for getting dirty.
-To get an idea of just how filthy it is, do a good ol’ scratch test.This’ll reveal the areas are you need to focus on.
-Now let’s clean!
+A quick scratch test reveals just how filthy it is and the areas to focus on.

-Can you put it in the washing machine?Some mousepad manufacturers say you can but I wouldn’t.
-That violent spinning machine could fray the edges of your pad or damage it in other ways.
-Plus, I think we humans could do a more thorough job. 🙂 If you want to use a washing machine anyways, throw your cloth mousepad in with some towels and don’t set the water temperature too hot.
-Whatever you do, don’t put it in the dryer afterward.
+If you want to use a washing machine anyways, throw your cloth mousepad in with some towels and don’t set the water temperature too high.
+And whatever you do, don’t put it in the dryer afterward.
+Let it air dry.

 How to Clean a Hard Mousepad

-You’ll want to take a more gentle approach than the “scrub in the shower” method above.
-You don’t want to ruin your nice printed design, gel wrist rest, or electronics.Here’s what you do:
+You’ll want to take a more gentle approach than the “scrub in the shower” method above if your mousepad has a nicely printed design, gel wrist rest, or electronics embedded.